 Tiger Encounter in Bardia National Park is best possibly during the warm months of March, April, and May.
 However, there is a huge probability of seeing them during the early winter months of September to November.
 The number of tigers in Nepal increased from around 121 in 2009 to 235 in 2018.

 Nepal is currently the first nation to double its Tiger population.
 Since 2010, Bardia National Park of Nepal has doubled its tiger population, earning the TX2 Award 2022.
 Which is going from 121 to 355 adult tigers in 2022.
 The increasing number is positive news for all wildlife enthusiasts.
 This increment also gives us a lifetime opportunity to visit these majestic creatures in their natural state and innate habitat.

-Encounter everything that you've read and watched on the internet, the tranquil beauty of Nepal, and the warm hospitality of Nepalese.
+Encounter everything that you've read and watched on the internet about the tranquil beauty of Nepal and the warm hospitality of the Nepalese.
 Flying through the beautiful mountain view and thickly wooded hills and plains, you will land in the capital of Nepal, Kathmandu.
 Ensuring your landing at the airport, our office representative with your nameplate or office name signboard will welcome you with the Nepalese greeting word "Namaste" and escort you to the hotel in Thamel.

 Early morning fly to Nepalgunj, This one-hour flight will take you to the city in the Terai Region.
 After landing at Nepalgunj, drive to Bardia National Park (2 / 3 hours) by private transport.
 Upon arrival, a welcome drink will be served and a short briefing on the program and our facilities, and rooms will be assigned.

 In the evening take a village tour to learn more about the indigenous community's fascinating culture and lifestyles.
 Rejuvenate yourselves by viewing the sunset over the Karnali River and sipping a beverage of your choice.